 In 1991, Cline Cellars relocated to the coveted Carneros region in Sonoma.
-Afternoon winds from San Pablo Bay cool the blistering summer days, giving the grapes more time to ripen on the vine and create more flavor.
+Afternoon winds from San Pablo Bay cool the warm summer days, giving the grapes more time to ripen on the vine and create more flavor.
 The shallow clay and loam soils help the vines produce small, tight clusters of luscious fruit with an elegant balance of acidity and mineral.
 The estate is planted to Syrah, Viognier, Marsanne and Roussanne.

 Sonoma Coast – Petaluma Gap